gongchenpsvm/Learn-JavaScript/Codecademy learn javascript syllabus.md

 || checks if either side is true.
 !== checks if both sides are not equal.
 ! changes a variable that is true to false, and vice versa.

 4. Function
 Functions are written to perform a task.
 Functions take data or variables, perform a set of tasks on them, and then return the result.
 We can define parameters when calling the function.
 When calling a function, we can pass in arguments, which will set the function's parameters.
 We can use return to return the result of a function which allows us to call functions anywhere, even inside other functions.

+5. Scope
+Scope is the idea in programming that some variables are acessible/inaccessible from other parts of the program.
+Global Scope refers to variables that are accessible to every part of the program.
+Functional Scope refers to variables created inside functions, which are not accessible outside of its block.